Flexibility to Meet Your Goals

-Students also complete laboratory rotations.
-One of the great things about pursuing a Ph.D. is that you get to choose to explore and an area of research that really interests you.
+In your first year, you will also complete laboratory rotations.
+One of the great things about pursuing a Ph.D. is that you get to choose to explore an area of research that really interests you.
 Rotations offer you the opportunity to explore multiple areas of research and get to know the faculty members who will ultimately guide and support you as your mentor.
 The number of required rotations varies by program, with most students spending time in three to five laboratories before selecting their mentor.

-With most or all coursework complete, students complete their Qualifying Exam in year two.
-Each program designs the exams for their students, but they all require students to describe and defend their research proposal.
-Students work with their mentor to develop their thesis project, assemble their Thesis Advisory Committee and begin conducting their dissertation research.
+You will continue with coursework focused on building the knowledge and skills required for your area of focus.
+You will work with your program leadership and thesis mentor to identify which courses are needed to round out your education.
+You will also complete your Qualifying Exam in year two.
+Each program designs the exams for their students, but they all require you to describe and defend your research proposal.
+You will work with your mentor to develop your thesis project, assemble your Thesis Advisory Committee and begin conducting your dissertation research.

-After successful completion of the Qualifying Exam in year two, students begin their Individual Development Plan (IDP).
-The IDP enables each student to identify professional goals that match their interests and values for the purpose of identifying and developing the appropriate career-specific skills.
-The creation and regular review of the IDP encourages discussions between students and mentors about career goals early in the training process and implements a course of action to achieve these goals.
+After successful completion of the Qualifying Exam, you will begin their Individual Development Plan (IDP).
+The IDP enables you to identify professional goals that match your interests and values for the purpose of identifying and developing the appropriate career-specific skills.
+The creation and regular review of the IDP encourages discussions between you and your mentor about career goals early in the training process and implements a course of action to achieve these goals.
 The three interactive steps and the proposed timeline for completion of the IDP are described in “The Baylor College of Medicine IDP Process.”

 Year Three to Graduation

 The average time to degree for BCM graduate students is six year.
-In years three through graduation students conduct their dissertation research while meeting regularly with their mentor and Thesis Advisory Committee for guidance and assistance in monitoring their progress.
-Students also attend seminars and conferences at BCM as well as at other institutions of the Texas Medical Center and national and international meetings.
+In years three through graduation, you will conduct your dissertation research while meeting regularly with your mentor and Thesis Advisory Committee for guidance and assistance in monitoring your progress.
+You will also attend seminars and conferences at BCM as well as at other institutions of the Texas Medical Center and national and international meetings.

-Each student completes a dissertation describing the results of their original research.
+You will complete a dissertation describing the results of your original research.
 Most students have multiple publications that constitute the core of their dissertation.
-These papers are frequently published in high-quality, per-reviewed journals.
+These papers are frequently published in high-quality, peer-reviewed journals.
 The dissertation defense involves a public seminar and oral defense to the Thesis Advisory Committee.

 Responsible Conduct of Research